“Do not dictate to your author; try to become him. Be his fellow-worker and accomplice.” Virginia Woolf

 Developmental Editing (structural)

 Developmental Editing adopts a big-picture perspective—it involves inspecting the scaffolding of your work: the structure, pacing, theme, readability, consistency, and overall appeal of your story.
 The aim is to improve the organization and flow of your text, to ensure that all the necessary elements are present and functioning harmoniously.
 This is an interactive process: together, we’ll focus on the logical development of ideas, crafting smooth transitions, and confirming thematic continuity, cohesion, and clarity.
 Developmental Editing begins with an evaluation of your manuscript (as described in Diagnostic Editing above).
-We will then work through the necessary changes to ready the text for copyediting and substantive editing.
+We will then work through the necessary changes to ready the text for copyediting or substantive editing.
 You will also receive a complimentary 500-word sample edit of your text to give you an idea of what to expect if you commission Little Fire to perform those services.

 Though every project is unique, Little Fire’s Developmental Editing typically includes: